How does eSIM complement IoT devices?

 What is an identity profile?

-An embedded SIM chip contains the eSIM profile, the device’s unique identity and subscription contract for a particular mobile network provider.
+An embedded SIM chip contains the eSIM profile, the device’s unique identity and mobile network operator (MNO)subscription contract for a particular mobile network provider.
 Moreover, it’s a safe method for downloading user profiles wirelessly without switching the actual SIM card.

 Activating new eSIM profiles